BAE Body Armor

 Return to Savage Borderlands: BAE

 Armor in Borderlands is heavy and less efficient than in most settings.
-Most heroes eschew body armor in favor of Shields, which are far less encumbering and not vulnerable to Corrosive attacks.
+Most heroes eschew body armor in favor of BAE Shields, which are far less encumbering and not vulnerable to Corrosive attacks.
 So this list exists mainly for the GM to equip enemies, though LP prices are included in case players want a set.

 Body armor and physical shields are never available in vending machines.
-Vault Hunters must either visit an actual vendor or take these off their foes (though armor will be damaged; see below).
+Vault Hunters must either visit an actual vendor or take these off their foes (though salvaged armor will be damaged; see below).

 The corporations reserve their best armor for their own troops, however.
-Anything noted as "black market" (with a *) isn't readily available.
+Anything noted as "Black Market" (with a *) isn't readily available.
 The players will need to first find a shady dealer, usually via Networking.
 Depending on the situation, the dealer may charge more LP than what's listed and/or require a favor from the buyers.

 Body Armor